The Federal Sentencing Guidelines are nonbinding instructions for punishing criminal defendants in a uniform manner.

 For offense levels of 16 or above, judges can lower the offense level by one if the prosecution enters a motion stating that an early guilty plea from the defendant conserved resources of the government and the court that were not used for a trial.

-Determining the Sentencing Guideline Range
+Determining the Sentencing Guideline Range in Illinois

 The criminal history of a defendant can play a prominent role in sentencing under the guidelines.
 Each offender is assigned to one of six categories according to their criminal histories.
 Individuals with the least-serious criminal records are classified as Category I, while those with long criminal records typically receive a Category VI designation.